james-willett/james-willett.com/content/posts/gatling/gatling-complete-guide/index.md

 - **Throughput** - the number of transactions that can be handled over a period
 - **Errors** - error messages that begin to appear at certain points of the load test (such as timeouts)

-# Post Contents
+# Table of Contents

 This is an exhaustive post, divided into several sections.

 If you are new to Gatling, I would recommend following through each of the sections in order.
-Or if you already have some experienced, I have designed the content that you can jump to any section and find the information you are looking for.
+Or if you already have some experience with Gatling, I have designed the content so that you can jump to any section and find the information you are looking for.

 1. [Installation of Gatling from Website Download](#1-installation-of-gatling-from-website-download)
 2. [Gatling Recorder](#2-gatling-recorder)